RigoBlock/RBIPs/RBIPs/RBIP-32.md

 - An initial implementation has been proposed [here](https://github.com/RigoBlock/v3-contracts/issues/391).
 - As Uniswap is launching v4 sometime in Q1 2024, it would be ideal to have this proposal combined with the future proposal to support the new release.

+- UPDATE: the proposal has been rejected, as the try/catch statements do not solve the problem, as they make standard ERC20 approvals more expensive.

 ## Test Cases